Our Picks for Best Android TV Boxes To Run Kodi Media Center

 As listed above they should have at least the basic specifications to run Kodi, but ideally faster.

-The minimum hardware specification for a Kodi box should be at least 2GB RAM and an S912 CPU or better.
+The minimum hardware specification for a Kodi Android tv box in 2026 should be at least 2GB RAM and an S905X3 or higher CPU.

-Here are the basic processor’s Android TV boxes currently use and what to look for.
+These are the most common processor’s Android TV boxes currently use and what to look for in 2026.

-Keep in mind some processors will be better at a certain tasks even if they score lower.
-For example, while the RK3399 beats the S912 at most tasks, it lacks support for features such as HDR (High Dynamic Range).
+Keep in mind some processors will be better at a certain tasks even if they score lower in certain benchmarks.

 After being sent boxes to review for the last few years here is our picks for the best options.
 The units come in all shapes sizes and price ranges.